Risingson/eveeyedocs/docs/index.md

 Interactive intel map system and chain mapping for [Eve Online](https://www.eveonline.com/signup?invc=fcca28f2-af9d-4435-90e7-b7209bc66497).

+!!!
+Information "Eveeye Echoes"
+    This documentation may not apply to the Eve Echoes version in every aspect just yet.

 ## Features

  - Travel and tactical companion of New Eden